-Ms. Christina Nicholas, LMSW - A representative of substance use disorder services section of a Pre-Paid Inpatient Health Plan.
-Ms. Nicholas serves as the Director of Substance Use Disorder Prevention and Treatment Services with the Oakland Community Health Network and is the current chair of the ten pre-paid inpatient health plans Substance Use Director workgroup in Michigan.
+Ms. Christina Nicholas, LMSW -- A representative of substance use disorder services section of a Pre- Paid Inpatient Health Plan.
+Ms. Nicholas serves as the Director of Substance Use Disorder Prevention and Treatment Services with the Oakland Community Health Network and is the current chair of the ten prepaid inpatient health plans Substance Use Director workgroup in Michigan.
 Ms. Nicholas was appointed to the Committee on December 7, 2017 and was reappointed to a second term that expires June 13, 2023.

 The Honorable Julia B. Owdziej -- A judge of the family division of circuit court who has presided for at least 2 years over a juvenile drug treatment court program.
 Judge Owdziej currently is the presiding judge of the Washtenaw County Juvenile Court Delinquency Division.
-She was appointed to the Committee on September 7, 2017 to fill the remainder of a four-year term that expires on June 13, 2021.
+She was appointed to the Committee on September 7, 2017 to fill the remainder of a four-year term that expires on June 13, 2021 and reappointed in 2021 to a full four-year term that expires on June 13, 2025.